Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 void _exit(int status);
 ```

-The Exit syscall takes one argument:
+The Exit syscall does not return anything and takes one argument:

 1. `status`: Status of the process' exit.
 0 - for success / OK, 1 - non success / error.